Harold W. Handley

-Harold Willis Handley (November 27, 1909 – August 30, 1972) was the 40th governor of the U.S. state of Indiana from 1957 to 1961.
+Harold Willis Handley (November 27, 1909 – August 30, 1972) was the 40th governor of Indiana from 1957 to 1961.
 A veteran of World War II, and furniture salesman by trade, Handley began his political career as a state senator.
 Thanks to his longtime friendship with state party leader and United States Senator William E. Jenner, he was able to secure the nomination to run for lieutenant governor in 1952, during which time he opposed many of the actions of Governor George N. Craig.
 His popularity rose among the conservative leadership of the Indiana Republican Party and aided him in winning the nomination and subsequent election as governor in 1956.

 He was elected during a period of conservative domination of the state government.
 He successfully implemented major parts of his party's agenda that affected the state for decades.
 After raising the gasoline tax 50% to balance the state budget, his opponents branded him "High Tax Harold", ignoring the fact that he also eliminated state property taxes.
 He launched an unprecedented mid-term campaign for a United States Senate seat but ended in defeat and he finished his term as governor.
 He personally advocated mental health reform in Indiana and after leaving office he remained active in several charities that helped the mentally disabled, winning a Drummer Boy Award in 1970.
 He operated a successful public relations business in Indianapolis for several years and in 1969 served on the Constitutional Revision Committee that authored a set of major amendments to the state constitution.